s4ke/Master-Thesis/src/md/069-conclusion.md

 we used as backends -- GpH, the `Par` Monad and Eden.
 We even included the blue print for a new backend based upon Cloud Haskell.
-Therefore, we are confident that other parallel Haskells can be used as backends in our DSL even if they require some special care.^[Like we have talked about in the case of HdpH, which heavily relied on Template Haskell to work.
-This Template Haskell code was however incompatible with PArrows and would need replacing were HdpH used as a backend] With the PArrows DSL we are therefore able to tame the zoo of parallel Haskells.
+Therefore, we are confident that other parallel Haskells can be used as backends in our DSL even if they require some special care -- e.g. like we have talked about in the case of HdpH, which heavily relied on Template Haskell to work.
+This Template Haskell code was however incompatible with PArrows and would need replacing were HdpH used as a backend.
+With the PArrows DSL we are therefore able to tame the zoo of parallel Haskells.

 #### Low Penalty interface